ColinLeung-NiloCat/UnityURPToonLitShaderExample/README.md

 Why creating this "simplified version" toon lit shader?
 -------------------
-Lots of my shader friends are looking for a toon lit example shader in URP, I want them to switch to URP with me, so I decided to provide an example URP toon lit shader.
+Lots of my shader friends are looking for a toon lit example shader in URP (not Shader Graph), I want them to switch to URP with me, so I decided to provide an example URP toon lit shader.

 Some screenshots from the original shader:
 -------------------